 The fact that connectivity, and perhaps wireless connectivity in particular, allows for hacking for mischief, theft, politics, social protest and other forms and varying degrees of evil should surely come as no surprise.
 In turn, that a wireless medical device might be hackable should be somewhere on the mind of developers, users, and regulators.
-Thus the report from the recent Black Hat conference that someone hacked an insulin infusion pump, and in so doing was then able to alter its settings, should also not be particularly shocking, but should serve as yet another reminder, that security associated with connectivity has been and continues to be an issue, as was addressed by Tim back in 2006.
+Thus the report from the recent Black Hat conference that someone hacked an insulin infusion pump (not pictured above), and in so doing was then able to alter its settings, should also not be particularly shocking, but should serve as yet another reminder, that security associated with connectivity has been and continues to be an issue, as was addressed by Tim back in 2006.

 The report in this instance came from Jay Radcliffe who hacked his own insulin delivery equipment.
 In this instance the hacking avenue was the wireless remote that was part of the device.
 Perhaps the idea that a wireless remote could be emulated is even at the ultra low end of surprise.
 More generally, the multiple discussions of this report (e.g. here and here) have suggested that the technology being used by at least some medical device manufacturers does not offer an adequate array of security safeguards.
 Or the manufacturers haven’t fully utilized what is available in terms of alternate hardware, or they havn’t fully utilized the security features that were available even in the hardware that they were using.